Are you planning to see the British capital on your next trip?

 We have to warn you that The Mona Lisa is not only quite small but also there’s a huge crowd waiting to peek at it.
 We don’t think it’s worth waiting to have a picture with it, especially when you have just a day in Paris.

 While it’s true that buying tickets at the museum is €2 ($2.15) cheaper, waiting in line to purchase them is not worth the hassle.
 So, we highly suggest you get them online.
-This is the website to get your tickets.
+The best option is the skip-the-line Louvre ticket.

 Tuileries Garden – the Lungs of the French Capital